Canadian French: Dialects and varieties

 Métis French is spoken in Manitoba and Western Canada by the Métis, descendants of First Nations mothers and voyageur fathers during the fur trade.
-Many Métis spoke Cree in addition to French, and over the years they developed a unique mixed language called Michif by combining Métis French nouns, numerals, articles and adjectives with Cree verbs, demonstratives, postpositions, interrogatives and pronouns.
+Many Métis spoke Cree in addition to French, and over the years they developed a unique mixed language distinct from their French dialect called Michif by combining Métis French nouns, numerals, articles and adjectives with Cree verbs, demonstratives, postpositions, interrogatives and pronouns.
 Both the Michif language and the Métis dialect of French are severely endangered.

 Newfoundland French is spoken by a small population on the Port au Port Peninsula of Newfoundland.
 It is endangered—both Quebec French and Acadian French are now more widely spoken among Newfoundland Francophones than the distinctive peninsular dialect.